 All tours on this holiday have now departed.
 Future departure dates will be confirmed in due course.

-Amboise – home to Leonardo da Vinci with special exhibition to mark the 500th anniversary of his death
+Amboise – home to Leonardo da Vinci from 1516 until his death in 1519

 Magnificent châteaux – Chambord, Chenonceau and Villandry

 Beautiful gardens – the ornamental vegetables at Villandry are wonderful

 Historic riverside towns

 Based in the regional capital of the Loire in medieval Tours

 The building boom of the 15th and 16th century along the banks of the River Loire, inspired and funded by the French monarchy and aristocracy, has left a legacy of marvellous buildings and towns, some of which are explored on tour.
 Based in the regional capital, Tours, highlights include the chateaux at Blois, Chambord, Chenonceau, Amboise and Villandy as well as Fontevraud Abbey and wine tasting in Saumur.

 All forthcoming departure dates and live prices are listed below.
 Click 'book now' next to your choice of departure date to book your place on the tour.